arzafiruddin/DDandD/README.md

 ### Quit

-If the journey ahead is too daunting (or you simply need to quit the program), click the [ Q ] key during on the map screen.
+If the journey ahead is too daunting (or you simply need to quit the program), click the [ Q ] key followed by the [ ENTER ] key on the map screen.